br0ast/ACDH-2020/doc/report/documentation.md

 ### Research outcome

 In order to show the new statistics for each DH course in the registry, we propose two different visualizations.
-For RQ1 and RQ2, we realized a network graph where the nodes represent institutions and the edges represent collaborations between institutions (Figure 1).
-When selecting a DH course from the registry, users see a partial network graph with the node of the institution offering the course and all related institutions.
+For RQ1 and RQ2, we realized a network graph where nodes represent institutions while edges represent collaborations between institutions (Figure 1).
+When selecting a DH course from the registry, users see a partial network graph featuring the node of the institution offering the course at the centre accompanied by all institutions with which there was at least one collaboration.
 The thicker the edge, the higher the number of collaborations between the two institutions.
 By clicking on a node, the number of articles affiliated to the institutions appears alongside with the list of clickable article DOIs.
 Similarly, by clicking on an edge, the number of co-authored articles appears alongside with the list of clickable article DOIs.

 <!---
 Figure 1